google/python-subprocess32/README.md

 for usage information.

 * Timeout support backported from Python 3.3 is included.
+* The run() API from Python 3.5 was backported in subprocess32 3.5.0.
 * Otherwise features are frozen at the 3.2 level.

 Usage